 Any brand or business uses a mix of traditional, offline, customer experience and digital customer experience elements.
 Creating a great customer experience is a holistic process, taking into account everything that has to do with people who buy from you, from their buyer behavior to psychographics and the highlights of their day-to-day life.

-More than anything, customer experience lays the foundation of the future expectations customers may develop in relation to a specific brand or business.
+More than anything, customer experience lays the foundation of the future expectations customers may develop concerning a specific brand or business.
 Personalization and designing with a human focus are essential parts of seamless, positive customer experiences.
 What is more, CX is one of the main elements that turn leads into customers and customers into life-long partners and brand advocates.

 Some useful CX insights

-In this year’s digital trends report, Adobe and Econsultancy discovered that big, successful companies are committed to data-driven marketing that focuses on the individual.
-Customer journey management is a top priority, with the aim of delivering real-time personalized experiences.
+In their digital trends report, Adobe and Econsultancy discovered that big, successful companies are committed to data-driven marketing that focuses on the individual.
+Customer journey management is a top priority, intending to deliver real-time personalized experiences.
 Forbes magazine goes as far as proclaiming that customer experience is the new brand.

 When it comes to consumers and their preferences, it has been shown that they value good service over speed.
 Moreover, they are willing to pay more for a product or service if that means a more personalized experience, tailored to them and their preferences.
 They prefer brands that tell stories and businesses that are thriving these days take them into account as the main resource for innovation.